zhangyue1218/Node.js-express-PDF-Compactor-project/README.md

 ## Functions

+* User can set Quality and DPI to get different compressed size.
 * Store the uploaded files in our own (NodeJS or Python) server.
 * compact the PDF from large size to small size.
 * Implement API endpoints to a file list, user can download, and remove files for user.